Opticians work in the eye care segment of health care. Find out more about job duties, salaries, and career outlook in this guide.

 An ophthalmologist is a medical doctor specializing in vision care.
 A person in this position can do everything an optometrist can do.
 Still, they are also licensed to practice medicine and perform surgical operations, whereas an optician and an optometrist are not doctors of medicine.

 You can qualify to be an optician in three main ways.
 For most optician training routes, you must have a minimum of a high school degree.
-To practice, you often need to have a license to work as an optician and the necessary training and certifications, but your state's requirements may differ.
+To practice, you often need a license to work as an optician and the necessary training and certifications, but your state’s requirements may differ.

 Ocular pathology